Home » Towns » New South Wales » Southern Tablelands » Goulburn, NSW

 History

-* Prior to European settlement the area was inhabited by the Gundungurra Aborigines.
+* Prior to European settlement the area was inhabited by the Gundungurra First Nations peoples.

 * An ex-convict, John Wilson, was the first European to see the Goulburn Plains when he led an expedition into the area in 1798.
 The plan, devised by Governor Hunter, was to explore the area and provide a very negative report.
 At the time convicts were escaping and heading south in the mistaken belief that China was only 150 miles away.